panaversity/learn-agentic-ai/03_ai_protocols/02_model_context_protocol/readme.md

 In practice, MCP empowers AI to be more than just a text generator—it can act as an agent that interacts with the world.
 Developers benefit from reduced integration overhead, and the open-source nature of MCP fosters a growing ecosystem of reusable servers for platforms like Slack, GitHub, or even local file systems.
 It’s a step toward making AI more practical and connected in real-world applications.

 ### The Context
-This serverless capability, combined with the OAuth 2.1 authentication, streamable HTTP transport, JSON-RPC batching, and tool annotations, makes the MCP update a holistic leap forward.
+This serverless capability, combined with the OAuth 2.1 authentication, streamable HTTP transport, JSON-RPC, and tool annotations, makes the MCP update a holistic leap forward.
 It’s clear the spec is evolving to support a wider range of deployment models—persistent servers for heavy, consistent workloads and serverless for lightweight, on-demand tasks.
 This duality strengthens MCP’s position as a versatile standard, catering to both resource-intensive enterprise needs and lean, agile projects.

 The serverless shift also reinforces MCP’s ethos of reducing friction: just as it aims to standardize AI-tool integration, it now minimizes the operational overhead of running those integrations.
 Expect this to fuel a wave of experimentation, with developers potentially releasing serverless MCP servers as open-source templates, further enriching the ecosystem.